zensical/zensical/README.md

 <p align="center">
   <strong>
-    A modern static site generator by the creators of
+    A modern static site generator built by the creators of
     <a href="https://github.com/squidfunk/mkdocs-material/">Material for MkDocs</a>
   </strong>
 </p>